maheensaleh/maheensaleh.github.io/README.md

 - **Education** — Academic background and scholarships.
 - **Contact** — Links to reach me via email, GitHub, and LinkedIn.

+## Todos

+- add thesis details in education
+- add other projects from github
+- add levels in skills section
+- embedding the profile chatbot from hf spaces

 ## 🛠️ Tech Stack
 - [Tailwind CSS](https://tailwindcss.com/) — for clean and responsive styling
 - **HTML5** — minimal structure